History of RYS

 Reformed Youth Services has been serving its member churches since May 1, 1996.
 The concept of RYS originated at Seventh Reformed Church of Grand Rapids, MI in the mid-1990’s.
 At the time, many Reformed churches in the midwest were concerned that their young people were lacking youth ministry from a distinctly Reformed perspective.
 A variety of different Reformed churches were contacted about supporting this new endeavor and an encouraging number pledged their support, both spiritual and financial, towards the ministry of RYS.
 In October of 1995, Cornerstone URC agreed to be the supervising consistory for the ministry.
 A steering committee was set and a six-person board was subsequently elected.
 The pastor of Cornerstone was appointed the chairman.
 Our first director, Ed DeGraaf, was appointed by the RYS board on April 17, 1996.
 Thirteen charter member churches committed to supporting the ministry.
 Since the ministry’s inception, our member churches have emphasized the necessity of the organization functioning under the authority of a specific consistory.

 Membership in RYS is by church, not youth groups.
 RYS views its member churches as partners in its ministry.
 Every member church is eligible to nominate potential board members, who serve designated terms.
-No more than one person from a church is permitted to serve on the board at a time to encourage widespread participation from our member churches.
+No more than one person from a church is permitted to serve on the board and/or committee at a time to encourage widespread participation from our member churches.

 We confess, in accordance with Belgic Confession Article XXX (published 1561) that God has established officers in the church to see that “true religion may be preserved, and the true doctrine everywhere propogated, likewise transgressors punished and restrained by spiritual means.”
 While RYS is certainly not a church, neither are we a parachurch organization.
 The founders of this youth ministry recognized the benefits of having someone ensure that true religion and doctrine would always be the marks of RYS and who could provide spiritual correction if needed.
 No better overseers could be found than the overseers Christ himself appointed for the government of His church.
 Our hope is that such oversight will ensure that our ministry will not be “tossed to and fro and carried about with every wind of doctrine.”
 (Eph.
 4:14 NKJV).